PaulleDemon/AWS-deployment/deploying_django.md

 > Note: Don't click on edit database under Database section, as we will be creating a database from the RDS console.
 If you are ever required to modify database settings you will find it difficult to modify.
 So don't create the database when creating the environment.

-> Note: for productions, I suggest you add your database to `.gitignore` and not upload it EB environment.
+> Note: for productions, I suggest you add your local (sqlite3/any other) database to `.gitignore` and not upload it EB environment.

 8. Now if you are happy with the settings you can click in create environment at the bottom of the page.